upsidr/importer/docs/details/details.md

 ## Implementation Details

 Importer is a simple regular expression file reader.
-It looks for special Importer Annotation comment, which has no meaning in that given language, but Importer can parse such comment and wires up other file content.
-[You can find more about Importer Annotation here.](../getting-started/annotatinos.md)
+It looks for special Importer Marker comment, which has no meaning in that given language, but Importer can parse such comment and wires up other file content.
+[You can find more about Importer Marker here.](../getting-started/annotatinos.md)

 In language like Markdown and YAML, a single file is made to be as is, meaning you cannot import other files.
 This makes them really simple and easy to get started, but when you try to do something a bit more involved, it becomes difficult to maintain very quickly.

 Because Importer tries to be "dumb", it doesn't actually know much about the given file syntax.
-Importer looks for Importer Annotation comments, parses them, and generates the updated version of that file, with specified lines imported into it.
+Importer looks for Importer Marker comments, parses them, and generates the updated version of that file, with specified lines imported into it.

 Because the goal of Importer is very simple, the implementation is based on simple regular expressions.
 It is not made to be performant, nor capable of handling complex scenarios.
 But it works for most cases, such as Markdown and YAML.
 Other file typse may benefit from this approach.
 If there is any other file types that could benefit from this, we will look to expand our support in the future.